GerritCodeReview/plugins_metrics-reporter-cloudwatch/src/main/resources/Documentation/config.md

     * Default: "gerrit"
     * AWS Docs: [Namespaces](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Namespace)
     * Example: "my-gerrit-metrics"

+* `plugin.@PLUGIN@.applicationName` (Optional): The name of the application emitting metrics. this plugin will hydrate all the metrics sent to CloudWatch with an additional dimension named `ApplicationName`.
+  * Type: String
+  * Default: The gerrit [instanceId](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#gerrit.instanceId), when defined. null otherwise.
+  * Example: "gerrit-uk-1"
+  * Notes: This is useful as it allows to correlate cloudwatch metrics to specific instances they originated from.
+If not set and instanceId is not configured, then metrics will not have any `ApplicationName` dimension.

 * `plugin.@PLUGIN@.rate` (Optional): The rate at which metrics should be fired to AWS.
     * Type: Time